chaoyangnz/email-service/README.md

 A status check endpoint is needed, as the email delivery is an asynchronous operation.
 We have to query the delivery status with a message id.

-- Throttling / Debounce
+- Traffic throttling / debouncing

 We could have the capability to avoid too many traffics from a client in a short time.

 - Security

 I am only implementing a simple API key auth filter.
-To be more robust, Spring  Security can be enabled and more sophisticated mechanism can be introduced, typically OAuth and client id + JWT based token with expiration.
+To be more robust, Spring  Security can be enabled and more sophisticated mechanism can be introduced, typically OAuth and client id + JWT based token which support:
+    - token lifecycle: generation, expiration, refresh
+    - client management
+    - more strong encryption.

+- Versioning

+How to make our API backward compatibility when it is evolving 🤔

 - Error handling

 Currently, I only handled successful and failed response from external APIs.
 The error